rah-fastfetch/Minimal11/README.md

 ## ⚠️ Disclaimer

-This ISO is intended for **advanced users and system tweakers**.
+This ISO is intended for **Low end systems aswell gamers wanting as much performance as possible**.
-Use at your own discretion.
-Always **back up your data** before installing any modified operating system.
+Always **back up your data important data** before installing any new operating system.

 ---

 ## 💬 Questions or Feedback?

-Feel free to submit feedback or ask questions through GitHub or relevant online communities.
+Feel free to submit feedback or ask questions through discord @fastfetch or relevant online communities.

 ---